varunkumardev/amitmerchant1990.github.io/_posts/2021-05-03-update-url-query-parameters-as-you-type-in-the-input-using-javascript.md

 categories: [JavaScript]
 ---

-Sometimes, there might be a use case where you want to change the URL's query parameters as you type in the input field.
+Sometimes, there might be a use case where you want to change the URL's query parameters as you type in an input field.

-For instance, on this blog, if you type in the search field on the search page, it will update the URL in the [address bar](https://en.wikipedia.org/wiki/Address_bar) accordingly as well.
+For instance, on this blog, if you type in the search field on the [search page](https://www.amitmerchant.com/search), it will update the URL in the [address bar](https://en.wikipedia.org/wiki/Address_bar) accordingly as well.
 It will append a `q` query parameter to the URL with the value typed in the search field.

 How would you achieve something like this?
 Well, to understand it, check the below code snippet first.